ichlubna/lkgCompression/README.md

 # LKG compression scripts
-./compress.sh ./dataset/scene videoQualityParameter jpegQualityThreshold outputPath
+./compress.sh ./dataset/scene videoQualityParameter jpegQualityThreshold outputPath focusDepthValue
 Tests the dof compression differences.
+The last argument is optional and if not supplied, automatic detection is used.
 ./compressSplit.sh ./dataset/scene
 Creates and tests the split vs full compression.
 Discontinued.
 ./blendViews.sh inputViewsPath outputViewsPath